-4.8 Consultation
+4.9 Consultation

-- 4.8.1 The Council remains committed to working in partnership with council tenants and leaseholders to shape, strengthen and improve council housing services and sets out a range of options to enable housing customers to be involved. - 4.8.2 The Housing Management Advisory Board (HMAB) acts as an advisory body to the Executive for council housing-related matters, including participation in the HRA budget-setting process and the development of the HRA Business Plan.
-HMAB currently includes one leaseholder and five tenant representatives in addition to Member and officer representation. - 4.8.3 The HMAB has not met in the last few months however between Draft and Final HRA budget, a joint special meeting of HMAB and Community Select Committee will meet to discuss the 2021/22 HRA budget. - 4.8.4 All tenants will be notified of changes to their rent and service charges in February/March 2020. - 4.8.5 The Council periodically seeks the views of housing customers through a postal survey of a sample of housing customers.
-This 'STAR' survey is used across the housing sector and enables the council to assess levels of customer satisfaction and to identify customer priorities.
-The most recent STAR survey was undertaken in early 2018 and for the first time included leaseholders and sheltered housing tenants in addition to general needs tenants. - 4.8.6 Respondents were asked to say what was most important to them from a list of options.
-The top five priorities for each group of customers are shown in the table below:
+- 4.9.1 The Council remains committed to working in partnership with council tenants and leaseholders to shape, strengthen and improve council housing services and sets out a range of options to enable housing customers to be involved. - 4.9.2 The Housing Management Advisory Board (HMAB) acts as an advisory body to the Executive for council housing-related matters, including participation in the HRA budget-setting process and the development of the HRA Business Plan.
+HMAB currently includes one leaseholder and five tenant representatives in addition to Member and officer representation. - 4.9.3 The HMAB has not met in the last few months but have received the draft HRA budget report and a slide presentation highlighting the key information and any comments will be fed back to the Executive prior to the final budget report being recommended to the Council. - 4.9.4 Targeted consultation will be carried out with staff, customers and stakeholders directly affected by the financial security options agreed by the Executive in November 2020.
+All tenants will be notified of changes to their rent and service charges in February/March 2021. - 4.9.5 The STAR survey was undertaken in early 2018 and we will seek to understand the priorities when this is updated in 2021.